Jason Delay Player Props: Pirates vs. Marlins

 Jason Delay At The Plate

-- Delay has four doubles, a triple, a home run and seven walks while batting .286.
+- Delay is hitting .282 with four doubles, a triple, a home run and seven walks.

-- In 48.3% of his 29 games this season, Delay has picked up at least one hit.
-He's also had seven multi-hit games.

-- Delay has driven in a run in six games this year (20.7%), including two games with multiple runs batted in.
+- Delay has driven in a run in six games this season (20.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.